D&G Bus: History

 In August 2012, the Midland business was sold to Arriva Midlands with 61 buses.
 In December 2014, the route operations of BakerBus were purchased with nine buses.

 In March 2015, D&G sold South Lancs Travel to Rotala and in May 2015 purchased Wardle Transport back from Arriva Midlands with 19 buses.
 In April 2016, D&G took over six routes from Routemaster Buses.

 In September 2016, D&G Bus took over the rest of the routes which Routemaster Buses had operated.
 In October 2016 D&G were awarded new five-year contracts for eight Cheshire East routes which were operated by GHA Coaches prior to its collapse including the 88 Altrincham to Knutsford via Wilmslow service.
 However, most of these contracts were annulled 18 months later as part of Cheshire East council's bus review.

 In December 2019, Julian Peddle's Centrebus Group purchased David Reeves shareholding in D&G bus, at present it will continue to operate as a separate unit from Centrebus.

 In March 2020, David Reeves died after suffering a heart attack, aged 61.

 In February 2023, Arriva North West announced that they were closing their depots in Winsford & Macclesfield.
 In response to this, D&G registered replacement routes to cover some of the cancelled services, with some of these services being part-supported by Cheshire East Council.

-Following the closure of Arriva North West, Centrebus Group helped out by supplying a few vehicles for the fleet in Crewe which were used on a wide variety of routes like the 38 and 37.
-These were used to cover the routes that Arriva did cover and these are now slowly being sent back to Centrebus as D&G Bus acquires more vehicles for the fleet.
+Following the closure of Arriva North West, Centrebus Group stepped in by supplying several buses for the fleet in Crewe.
+These were used on a wide variety of routes including the 38 and 37, routes that Arriva had previously covered.
+They have since begun returning to Centrebus as D&G Bus acquires more vehicles for the fleet.

-In late 2024, D&G Bus bought 16 MCV Evora's for their Adderley Green and Crewe depots which are now used on the 38s which is a route that acquired new Alexander Dennis Enviro200 MMC's for the fleet.
-The MCV Evora's are now used on the 38s and the Enviro 200 MMC's are now mainly used on the 31/37 routes.
+In late 2024, D&G Bus bought 16 MCV Evoras for their Adderley Green and Crewe depots.
+The 4 MCV Evoras at Crewe are now used on the 38s and the Enviro 200 MMCs that were originally used on the 38 are now mainly used on the 31/37 routes.
+Of the 12 Evoras at Adderley Green, 5 are branded orange for Route 1 and 6 are branded yellow for Route 9 with one in general corporate livery as a spare.